-Examples of some of our conservation landscaping initiatives—including 24 Native Plant Demonstration Gardens and Groves—can be seen on the campus of Mary Moss @ Adams Academy, 245 Clay Street, Annapolis, Maryland 21401.
-Since the CEC Gardens and Groves are located at a middle school, visiting hours during the school year are after 5 p.m., and anytime on the weekends and during the summer.
-Please note that dog walking is prohibited on school grounds.
+Examples of some of our conservation landscaping initiatives—including 24 Native Plant Demonstration Gardens and Groves—can be seen on the campus of Mary Moss @ Adams Academy, 245 Clay Street, Annapolis, MD 21401.
+Since the MMAA/CEC Gardens and Groves are located at a middle school, visiting hours during the school year are after 5 p.m., and anytime on the weekends and during the summer.
+Please note that dog walking is prohibited on the school grounds.
 Directions

 Weekends are a great time to enjoy a self-guided Tour of the Gardens and Groves.
 Reconnect with nature and yourself on a Mindfulness Walk through the grounds—the perfect antidote to our tech-filled lives.
 Being in nature encourages mindfulness and brings us into the present more easily than other activities.
 It helps us quiet the constant chatter and distraction of our stress-filled, over-scheduled lives.

 “Come forth into the light of things.
 Let nature be your teacher.” –William Wordsworth

 Completed in the fall of 2015, the latest of numerous Highland Beach environmental projects is the installation of the Highland Beach RainScaping Park.
 (Project design and installation management provided by the CEC.)